PoisotLab/ms_straight_lines/manuscript.md

 scaling of $L$ with $S$ does not necessarily follows the maximum number of interactions, and the best fit was with a model of the form $\hat L_\text{reg} = b\times S^a$, which is trivially a linear relationship between $\text{log}(L)$ and $\text{log}(S)$.
 This power law model can be parameterized in arbitrarily complex ways, including spatial scaling and species area relationships [@BrosOstl04]; it should further be noted that this model is a synthesis of preview hypotheses, encompassing both the link-species scaling ($a=1, b\approx 2$) and the strict constant connectance ($a = \bar \text{Co}, b=2$) depending on which parameters are fixed.
-Power laws are very flexible, and indeed this function matches empirical data well -- so well that it is often treated as a "true" model which captures the scaling of link number with species richness [@WinePian01; @RiedRall10; @GarlCald03].
+Power laws are very flexible, and indeed this function matches empirical data well -- so well that it is often treated as a "true" model which captures the scaling of link number with species richness [@WinePian01; @RiedRall10; @GarlCald03], and from which we should draw ecological inferences about what shapes food webs.
+However, this approach is limited, because the parameters of a power law relationship can arise from many mechanisms, and are difficult to reason about ecologically.

-However, the parameters of a power law relationship are difficult to reason about ecologically.
-This is in part because many mechanisms can produce power-law shaped relationships.
+But the question of how informative parameters of a power law can be is moot.

-All three of the models described above share an important shortcoming: they cannot be used for prediction while remaining within the bounds set by ecological principles.
-This is caused by two things: the equations used to calculate expected link number, and the modeling approach used to estimate the parameters.
-The present models for $L$ described above have no constraints -- with the exception of the "constant connectance" model, in which $L_{CC}$ has a maximum value of $S^2$.
-However, ecological networks also have a minimum number of links.
-This minimum is $S-1$ in communities where all species interact and at least some of the organisms are heterotrophs @Mart92.
+Indeed, both the general model and its variants share an important shortcoming: they cannot be used for prediction while remaining within the bounds set by ecological principles.
+In short, while they can describe the *data* adequately, they are fundamentally unable to represent the mechanisms through which these data emerged.
+This has two causes.
+First, models that are variations of $\hat L
+\approx b\times S^a$ have no constraints --  with the exception of the "constant connectance" model, in which $L_{CC}$ has a maximum value of $S^2$.
+However, we know that the number of interactions within a food web is both lower and upper bounded [@Mart92; @PoisGrav14]: there can be no more than $S^2$ links, and there can be no fewer than $S-1$ links.
+This minimum of $S-1$ represents communities where all species interact and at least some of the organisms are heterotrophs [@Mart92].
 Numerous simple foodwebs could have this minimal number of links -- for example, a linear food chain wherein each trophic level consists of a single species, each of which consumes only the species below it; or a grazing herbivore which feeds on every plant in a field.
 Thus interaction number is constrained by ecological principles to be between $S^2$ and $S-1$, something which no present model includes.
-Secondly, accurate predictions are often difficult because of the way that parameters are estimated.
-This is usually done using a Gaussian likelihood for $L$, often after log transformation.
-For example, parameter estimates of power law relationships are often fit by linear regression of $\log(L)$ on $\log(S)$.
+Secondly, accurate predictions of $L$ from $S$ are often difficult because of how parameters are estimated.
+This is usually done using a Gaussian likelihood for $L$, often after log transformation or both
+$L$ and $S$.
 While this approach ensures that predicted values of $L$ are always positive, it does nothing to ensure that they stay below $S^2$ and above $S-1$.
-Thus a good model for $L$ should meet these two needs: a bounded expression for the mean $\hat{L}$ , and a bounded distribution for the likelihood.
+Thus a good model for $L$ should meet these two needs: a bounded expression for the mean $\hat{L}$, as well as a bounded distribution for the likelihood.

-Here we suggest a new perspective for a model of $L$ as a function of $S$ which meets both of these requirements.
+Here we suggest a new perspective for a model of $L$ as a function of $S$ which respects ecological bounds, and has a bounded distribution of the likelihood.
 We include the minimum constraint by modelling not the total number of links, but the number in excess of the minimum.
-We include the maximum constraint in a similar fashion to the constant connectance model described above, by modelling the proportion of flexible links which are realized in a community:
+We include the maximum constraint in a similar fashion to the constant connectance model described above, by modelling the proportion of flexible links which are realized in a community.
+In this contribution, we show how this model not only outperforms existing efforts at predicting the number of interactions, but also has numerous desirable properties from which novel insights about the structure of food webs can be derived.

+# Interlude - deriving a process-based model for the number of links

+Based on the ecological constraints discussed earlier, we know that $L$ is a

 $$
- \hat L_{FL} = p\times\left[S^2-(S-1)\right]+(S-1)\,,
+ \hat L_{\textsc{fl}} = p\times\left[S^2-(S-1)\right]+(S-1)\,,
 $$ {#eq:lhat}

 where $p \in [0,1]$.
 When $p = 1$, $L$ is at its maximum ($S^2$), and when $p =